-I SLEPT at Baker Street that night, and we were engaged upon our toast and coffee in the morning when the King of Bohemia rushed into the room.
+I SLEPT at Baker-street that night, and we were engaged upon our toast and coffee when the King of Bohemia rushed into the room.
 "You have really got it!" he cried, grasping Sherlock Holmes by either shoulder, and looking eagerly into his face.

 "Not yet."

 "But you have hopes?"

 "I have hopes."

 "Then, come.
 I am all impatience to be gone."

 "We must have a cab."

 "No, my brougham is waiting."

 "Then that will simplify matters."

 We descended, and started off once more for Briony Lodge.

-- "Irene Adler is married," remarked Holmes.
+"Irene Adler is married," remarked

+Holmes.

-- "Married!
+"Married!
 When?"

-- "Yesterday."
+"Yesterday."

-- "But to whom?"
+"But to whom?"

-- "To an English lawyer named Norton."
+"To an English lawyer named Norton."

-- "But she could not love him?"
+"But she could not love him?"

-- "I am in hopes that she does."
+I am in hopes that she does."

-- "And why in hopes?"
+"And why in hopes?"

-- "Because it would spare your Majesty all fear of future aurnoyance.
+"Because it would spare your Majesty all fear of future annoyance.
 If the lady loves her husband, she does not love your Majesty.
 If she does not love your Majesty, there is no reason why she should interfere with your Majesty's plan."

-- "It is true.
-And yet- Well!
+"It is true.
+And yet-!
+Well!
 I wish she had been of my own station!
 What a queen she would have made!"
-He relapsed into a moody silence, which was not broken until we drew up in Serpentine Avenue.
+He relapsed into a moody silence which was not broken until we drew

+up in Serpentine-avenue.

 The door of Briony Lodge was open, and an elderly woman stood upon the steps.
 She watched us with a sardonic eye as we stepped from the brougham.

+"Mr. Sherlock Holmes, I believe?"

+said she.